Spatial and single cell analysis

 Compartment Annotation#

-The central question of subcellular proteomics is to find which cellular compartment each observed protein resides in.
-One way to annotate proteins with their compartments is to start from a set of ground-truth proteins with known localization and transfer labels to proteins with similar subcellular profiles.
-For this grassp provides the knn_annotation function, that propagates labels across local neighborhoods in the protein-protein neighbor graph.
+A central goal of subcellular proteomics is to infer the cellular compartment (localization) of each observed protein.
+One common strategy is to start from a set of marker proteins with known localization and then transfer those labels to proteins with similar subcellular profiles.

 gr.tl.knn_annotation(